KilliannH/imie-throw-dice/README.md

 ---- Usage -------------

+---- Tests -------------
+you just have to run :
+npm test
+you'll be prompt to set a number of dice & faces.
+NB: a timeout of 15s has been set for you to fill thoes fields.
+If you wait too much, the test will fail.
+See : the test cmmand in your package.json

 if you run the app for the first time, you need to create your database :
 (assuming your postgres password is postgres, and your postgres host is localhost)